tupilabs/tupilabs.github.io/pages/for_you.md

                 more people.</p>

                 <p>Our software is created with permissive Open Source OSI approved licenses, so that
-                you can use it for both your hobby or professional project.
-And we contribute to both new and existing projects.</p>
+                you can use it for both your hobby and professional project.
+And we contribute to both new and existing open source projects.</p>

-                <p>We have no preference for programming language, operating system, or tools.
+                <p>We have no preference for programming language or operating system.
 We like Jenkins CI,
                 but we will try to work and fix issues in Travis CI or TeamCity.</p>

                 <p>If you believe in our work, and would like to contribute so that we can continue working for you,